What to do if…

 Short answer

-Get urgent medical advice now, even if they look fine.
-Call 999 or go to A&E if you think it could be harmful or there are any warning signs; if you’re not sure it’s harmful and they’re completely well, call 111 immediately for urgent triage.
+Get urgent medical advice now, even if your child looks fine.
+If you think they may have swallowed, touched, or breathed in something harmful, call 999 or go to A&E; if you are not sure whether it is harmful and they are completely well, call 111 for urgent advice.

 Do not do these things

-• Do not give them anything to eat or drink unless a clinician tells you to.
+- Do not give them anything to eat or drink unless 999, 111, or an A&E clinician tells you to.

-• Do not give other medicines (including painkillers) unless you’re told it’s safe.
+- Do not give other medicines, including painkillers, unless you are told it is safe.

 What to do now

-• England: call 111 if you’re not sure it’s harmful and your child is well.
+- England: call 111 if you are not sure it is harmful and your child is well.
+For a child under 5, call 111 rather than using 111 online.

-• Scotland: call 111 (NHS 24) if you’re not sure it’s harmful and your child is well.
+- Scotland: call 111 (NHS 24) if you are not sure it is harmful and your child is well.

-• Wales: call 111 (NHS 111 Wales) if you’re not sure it’s harmful and your child is well.
+- Wales: call 111 (NHS 111 Wales) if you are not sure it is harmful and your child is well.

-• Any UK nation: if you think it’s harmful or symptoms appear, call 999 or go to A&E.
+- Any UK nation: if you think it is harmful or symptoms appear, call 999 or go to A&E.

 What can wait

-• You do not need to calculate an exact dose before calling—rough estimates plus packaging are enough.
+- You do not need to calculate an exact dose before calling; rough estimates plus the packaging are enough.

-• You do not need to clean up or search online before you get urgent advice.
+- You do not need to clean up, search online, or decide whether anyone is “to blame” before getting urgent advice.

 Important reassurance

-It’s common for children to look okay at first after a possible ingestion, and many incidents turn out to be low risk.
-Getting advice immediately is still the safest step because some symptoms can take time to appear.
+It is common for children to look okay at first after a possible ingestion, and many incidents turn out to be low risk.
+Getting advice immediately is still the safest step because some symptoms can take hours or days to appear.

 Scope note

-These are first steps only—focused on immediate safety and urgent triage.
-Next steps (observation, tests, treatment) depend on what was taken and clinical assessment.
+These are first steps only, focused on immediate safety and urgent triage.
+Later decisions about observation, tests, treatment, or follow-up depend on what was taken and clinical assessment.

 Important note

-This is general information, not medical diagnosis or treatment.
+This is general information, not medical diagnosis, treatment, or professional advice.
 If you suspect a child may have swallowed, touched, or breathed in a potentially harmful substance, seek urgent professional advice immediately and follow local emergency instructions.

 Additional Resources